zojapila/mldevops_exercise/README.md

 pre-commit run --all-files
 ```

-There is a good chance that there will be a lots of changes regarding white characters in your code.
-It should be more clenaer now (at least prom the `git` perspective).
+You may notice many changes, particularly regarding whitespace in your code.
+It should now appear much cleaner (at least from `git`'s perspective).

-Extend the automation further with `black`, `codespell` (to fix typos) and `pyupgrade` (to update your syntax to Python 3.10)
+To further extend automation, add tools like `black` (for formatting), `codespell` (to fix typos), and `pyupgrade` (to update syntax to Python 3.10).

 ```yaml
   # Black formatter